AstFreelancer/KameleoonTrialTask/README.md

 # Summary
 This is a Trial Task for *Kameleoon*.

+A simple REST API written on Java, using Spring Boot and H2.

-This is a REST API allowing:
+My API allowing:

 - POST /users
 - POST /quotes